-Over more than a decade of implementation, Nigeria’s EITI (NEITI) process has gone well beyond the minimum EITI Requirements by including assessments of physical and process flows alongside the reconciliation of financial payments.
+Over more than a decade of implementation, NEITI process has gone well beyond the minimum EITI Requirements by including assessments of physical and process flows alongside the reconciliation of financial payments.
 Nigeria was also the first country to enact legislation institutionalising EITI implementation and remains one of only three countries with a dedicated EITI law.
 Nigeria continues to lead the way in turning recommendations from EITI reports into concrete action.
 In some areas however, the Standard has now overtaken NEITI and additional efforts will be required to comprehensively align NEITI with the requirements of the Standard.

-The government has actively supported the EITI through public statements, enabling legislation and funding for EITI implementation.
+The government has actively supported the EITI through public statements, enabling legislation, and funding for EITI implementation.
 The passing of the NEITI Act in May 2007 established a dedicated government agency with a current staff of 54 employees and regular coverage in the national media.
 Representatives from agencies such as the Central Bank of Nigeria (CBN) and the Federal Inland Revenue Service (FIRS) have actively contributed to drive the work of the Nigeria’s NSWG, provided data for EITI Reports and supported the entrenching of EITI reporting in government systems.

 A key strength of EITI implementation in Nigeria has been the extension of EITI reporting to areas not required by the EITI Standard that have nevertheless been considered meaningful due to local circumstances.
-Even before the enactment of the 2013 EITI Standard, the NSWG included information on license allocations, state participation, subnational transfers and direct payments as well as calculations of companies’ tax liabilities.
-Nigeria has also made efforts to go beyond the minimum requirements of the Standard, in areas including reconciliations of crude oil lifting figures, disaggregated and granular information on crude oil exports and disclosures related to the midstream refining sector.
+Even before the enactment of the 2013 EITI Standard, the NSWG included information on license allocations, state participation, subnational transfers, and direct payments as well as calculations of companies’ tax liabilities.
+Nigeria has also made efforts to go beyond the minimum requirements of the Standard, in areas including reconciliations of crude oil lifting figures, disaggregated and granular information on crude oil exports, and disclosures related to the midstream refining sector.
 It has also conducted work on beneficial ownership disclosure.

 The NSWG has developed a complex institutional framework to build trust amongst the three stakeholder groups.
 At the same time, the nature of NEITI as both a specialised government agency under the NEITI Act of 2007 and a multi-stakeholder platform has led the NSWG to develop more as an advisory board with some oversight functions than as the main driver of implementation.
-This latter role is to a large extent fulfilled by the NEITI Secretariat, which coordinates the work of the NSWG and its committees, undertakes data collection for EITI reporting and involves stakeholders in its work as and when their specific competencies are required.
+This latter role is to a large extent fulfilled by the NEITI Secretariat, which coordinates the work of the NSWG and its committees, undertakes data collection for EITI reporting and involves stakeholders in its work, as and when their specific competencies are required.
 Whereas this approach has certainly proven effective in empowering NEITI to break new ground, it would appear to have come at the cost of meaningful stakeholder oversight of the EITI process.
 It would now seem timely to revisit the institutional structure of EITI implementation in Nigeria to improve formal NSWG operational oversight and relieve the NEITI Secretariat of some of its leadership responsibilities.